inactivist/ubuntu-notes/unity.md

 >
 >While we're on the subject, Windows-Up Arrow maximizes the selected window, while Windows-Down Arrow returns it to its previous location and size.

-There's limited supported in Unity, though.
+The default keys are different in Unity, though.

 The default keys are:
 - \<Ctrl\>-\<Super\>\<left\> (snap left)